 - Did Simon the Sorcerer become a Christian?
 Yes

 - What happened when the apostles laid hands on people in Samaria?
 They received the power to do miracles.

 - What did Simon the Sorcerer want to buy from the Apostles?
 The ability to give people the power to do miracles.

 - What is the difference between a “magic trick” and a miracle from God?
 A magic trick is just a trick to fool you.
 The magician makes you think there is magic.
 A miracle is something that God really makes happen that human beings could never make happen, no matter how hard they tried.

 Learning Activities and Crafts:

-- Learn and perform some simple magic tricks and talk about the difference between magic (tricks) and miracles(from God).
-Click here for instructions and example.
+- Learn and perform some simple magic tricks and discuss the difference between magic (tricks) and miracles(from God).
+Click here for instructions and examples.

 - Find Jerusalem and Samaria on a map.
 Calculate the distance.
 Or have the children copy the map and then write the following across or below the map:

 “And everywhere the believers were scattered, they told people the Good News.”
 Acts 8:4

 - Play the Spinner Game and the listed review questions to review the story.